 Each half-term we have a focus school value and key festivals, events and memorable dates that are taught and/or marked during whole-school and in-class assemblies.
 There is also a key charity identified each term as we believe when children take part in charitable events, they learn about responsibility, generosity, helping others, making positive changes and how to engage with the local community as well as national and global issues.

-Kilburn Grange School recognises the multi-cultural, multi faith and ever-changing nature of the United Kingdom and understands the role it has in ensuring that it upholds and promotes fundamental British values.
+Kilburn Grange School recognises the multi-cultural, multi-faith and ever-changing nature of the United Kingdom and understands the role it has in ensuring that it upholds and promotes fundamental British values.
 The school accepts admissions from all those entitled to an education under British law, including pupils of all faiths or none.
-It follows the policies outlined by its governing body regarding equal opportunities, which guarantee that there will be no discrimination against any individual or group, regardless of faith, ethnicity, gender, sexuality, political or financial status, or similar.
+It follows the policies outlined by BPET regarding equal opportunities, which guarantee that there will be no discrimination against any individual or group, regardless of faith, ethnicity, gender, sexuality, political or financial status, or similar.

 The poster below outlines how the British values are promoted as an intrinsic part of our school culture and curriculum.